2024–25 Real Madrid CF season: May

 On 4 May, Madrid began the month with a victory, as Güler's goal with a brace from Mbappé gave their team a 3–2 win over Celta Vigo at the Santiago Bernabéu.
 A week later, Barcelona handed Madrid a 3–4 defeat, as Mbappé's hat-trick was not enough for points away from home.
 With this result, Real lost four consecutive El Clásicos of the campaign for the second time in their history.
 On 14 May, Madrid faced Mallorca at home, as Mbappé's goal was followed up by a late winner from Castilla's Jacobo Ramón to give his team a 2–1 win.
-Three days later, Madrid announced the signing of Dean Huijsen from Bournemouth, with the Spanish center-back joining the club on 1 June and signing a five-year conract.
+Three days later, Madrid announced the signing of Dean Huijsen from Bournemouth, with the Spanish center-back joining the club on 1 June and signing a five-year contract.
 On 18 May, Madrid beat nine-man Sevilla 2–0 away from home with second-half goals from Mbappé and Bellingham.
 Five days later, Madrid and Carlo Ancelotti announced their mutual decision to part ways after the conclusion of La Liga, with the Italian coach leaving as the most decorated manager in the history of the club with 15 trophies.
 On 24 May, Modrić and Ancelotti bid a farewell to the Bernabéu, as a brace from Mbappé saw Madrid beat Real Sociedad 2–0 in the season’s last league game.
 The next day, Madrid announced the appointment of Xabi Alonso as their new head coach for the next three seasons, starting from 1 June.
 On 30 May, Madrid and Liverpool announced an agreement for the transfer of Trent Alexander-Arnold, with the Englishman joining the club on 1 June on a six-year deal.
 On the same day, the club announced the departure of Jesús Vallejo upon the expiration of his contract.